sminrana/sminrana/README.md

-Hi there, thanks for visiting my Github.
+Hi there, thanks for visiting my GitHub.
 I'm a software engineer contributing to open-source.

 ## Education